Blog

 Source Data:

-Organization at the study center / studies:
+Organization at the study center / Study implementation:

-Cumbersome and bad data systems:
+Cumbersome and poor data systems:

-Query resolution:
+Query Resolution:

 5. Conclusion